Best of Kyrgyzstan Tour

 ITINERARY & MAP

 Welcome to Kyrgyzstan!
 Most flights arrive very early in the morning.
-You will transfer to the hotel and check-in at the hotel with time to rest after your long flight, take a shower, and have breakfast.
+You will transfer to the hotel and check in at the hotel with time to rest after your long flight, take a shower, and have breakfast.

 Bishkek, the charming capital of Kyrgyzstan, is relatively young.
 It started as a Russian garrison named “Pishpek” in the late 19th century, and it was only during the Soviet period that it grew into a city.
 It is a very green place, with tree-lined boulevards and many parks.

-B-Hotel 3* or similar
+B-Hotel or similar

 Burana in Kyrgyzstan tour

-After breakfast, we will depart from Bishkek.
-Our first stop will be Burana Tower near the town of Tokmok, 60km east of Bishkek.
+After breakfast, we depart from Bishkek.
+Our first stop is Burana Tower near the town of Tokmok, 60km east of Bishkek.
 Burana’s 11th-century minaret is the only remaining building from the ancient city of Balasagun, once the capital of the mighty Karakhanid Empire.
 You can walk up the winding staircase and enjoy a wide view of the scenic Chuy Valley.
 There is also a small open-air museum of balbals, carved stone figures often found around ancient burial mounds.

 By late afternoon we will reach Karakol, where we check in at the hotel.
 Dinner in Uighur Family.

 Karakol was founded as a Russian military outpost in 1869.
 It grew in the 19th century after explorers came to map the peaks and valleys separating Kyrgyzstan from China.
 In the 1880s Karakol’s population surged with an influx of Dungans, Chinese Muslims fleeing warfare in China.
+After breakfast, we will tour the town’s most interesting sights.
+The tour includes the Dungan Mosque, built in 1904; and the wooden Russian Orthodox Church, which has been standing since 1869.
+We will also visit the museum of Russian explorer Przhevalsk and the town’s local market.

 Eagle hunter in Kyrgyzstan